-#2 Updated by Matt Jones over 5 years ago
+#2 Updated by Matt Jones about 6 years ago

 It seems to me that we should protect against this by creating a wrapper function rather than calling hz.put() directly, where the wrapper function would 1) first check to see if the caller has the lock, and if not, tries to get a lock, and once it has a lock, then calls hz.put() for the caller.
 Then you wouldn't have to worry about who has the lock as much.
 We'd have to watch for deadlock scenarios and have a suitable lock release strategy, but this seems like it would be more reliable than just hoping that subclasses handle locks properly.

-#5 Updated by Chris Jones almost 4 years ago
+#5 Updated by Chris Jones over 4 years ago

 - Status changed from New to Rejected